If you've not yet explored the delights of self-love, it's time to lock the door, pull the curtains and switch off your phone.

 Unfair, much?

-It can be incredibly hard to smash the shame many of us have had instilled from an early age: Masturbation is not 'nice' and we 'shouldn't be doing that.'
+It can be incredibly hard to smash the shame many of us have instilled from an early age.
+We're told that masturbation is not 'nice' and we shouldn't be doing it.
+No wonder it's hard to relax enough to have orgasms!

 How to Masturbate